govguide/optimism-resource-center/RetroPGF/RetroPGF Round 3/RetroPGF 3 - Round Design.md

 > [!info]- This post was originally published in the Governance Forum
 > To view the source, please click [here](https://gov.optimism.io/t/retropgf-3-round-design/6802).
-Initially published on September 12, 2023 and last modified on September 13, 2023.
+Initially published on September 12, 2023 and last edited on October 27, 2023.

 <span class="notvisible"></span>
 ![[Untitled (5).png]]